 MBA In Finance

-An MBA in Finance is a highly specialised program.
+An MBA in Finance is a 2-year postgraduate program, it is a highly specialised program.
 Those who are passionate about money management and investment and would like to make financial strategies choose an MBA in Finance over any other specialization.
-This program trains you with the analytical skills needed for navigating the complexities of corporate finance, financial markets, and investment management.

 Aspect | MBA in HR | MBA in Finance |